56099 Class 100 Driving Trailer Composite Lavatory (Scrapped)

 Preservation Information

 Withdrawn from BR in 1973, 56099 was one of the first DMU vehicles to be preserved.
-Initially running in blue on the North Yorkshire Moors Railway, this and the three other class 100 vehicles based there were useful vehicles proving economical to run during the line's early years.
+Initially running in blue on the North Yorkshire Moors Railway, this and the three other class 100 vehicles based there were useful vehicles proving economical to run during the line's early years (another reason was to provide cover for the steam engines at times of high fire risk).

-In 1979/80 it was re-liveried again into Dark Green & Cream with silver roof and yellow end panels.
+In 1979/80, 56099 was re-liveried again into a darker Green & Cream with silver roof and yellow end panels.

 The West Somerset Railway purchased 56099 as a long term restoration project.
-Some bodywork was undertaken; however it was cut up at Mayer Parry, Snailwell in 1991, leaving only three Class 100trailer cars in preservation.
+Some bodywork was undertaken; however it was cut up at Mayer Parry, Snailwell in 1991, leaving three Class 100 trailer cars in preservation.
 This was due to the vehicle’s poor condition and the railway’s decision to standardise on DMU types; who chose to retain a fleet of 115/117 suburban vehicles.

 56099 stored at Minehead.
 The vehicle was scrapped two years later, 26/8/89.
 Tony Willmore